 Gas, bloating and abdominal pain are all common side effects of too much fiber, so it’s important to stay well hydrated.10

 And rather than overdoing it with fiber supplements, try to eat a variety of fiber-rich foods instead, focusing on non-starchy vegetables (broccoli, celery, mushrooms, tomatoes, and more), fruits and legumes, Rodriquez suggests.
 High-fiber foods (like non-starchy vegetables) can add volume to your meal without loading on the calories, which is helpful for weight loss.

-If you’re following the F-Factor Diet without the guidance of Zuckerbrot or her nutrition team, you may need to do a little research to follow the diet to a T. The program currently doesn’t have pre-planned menus, so you’ll need to cook, portion and track your meals and snacks on your own, paying careful attention to the Nutrition Facts labels to find out how many net carbs you’re consuming.
+If you’re following the F-Factor Diet without the guidance of Zuckerbrot or her nutrition team, you may need to do a little research to follow the diet to a T. The high fiber diet currently doesn’t have pre-planned menus, so you’ll need to cook, portion and track your meals and snacks on your own, paying careful attention to the Nutrition Facts labels to find out how many net carbs you’re consuming.
 If you're looking for a pre-planned meal plan, check out Jenny Craig's 7-day diet plan for weight loss.